 Every recovery is different depending on a patient’s condition and willingness to participate in post-operative care.
 The following recovery timeline is based on a typical recovery process, but it may not reflect yours exactly.
 This is a guideline meant to help total shoulder replacement surgery patients understand what to expect.
 Always ask your doctor or surgeon if any questions arise.
 An average recovery timeline is as follows:

-- Two Hours After Surgery: the first couple hours after surgery are spent in a recovery room while the anesthesia wears off.
-Once the patient is awake, they will be moved to their own hospital room to continue recovery.
+- 2 hours after surgery: the first couple hours after surgery are spent in a recovery room while the anesthesia wears off.
+Once the patient is awake, they will be moved to their hospital room to continue recovery.
 The hand and arm may not have any feeling, but if it is possible to move them, it is recommended to do so.

-- 1-2 Days After Surgery: patients will likely spend the first couple days after surgery in their hospital room.
+- 1-2 days after surgery: patients will likely spend the first couple of days after surgery in their hospital room.
 The arm is placed in a sling.
-Many medical professionals will be involved in this process, including nurses, doctors, and case workers.
+Many medical professionals will be involved in this process, including nurses, doctors, and caseworkers.
 Physical therapists will begin to show the patient exercises that they can do to maintain joint strength and stability as much as possible.
-Some patients are able to move their arm within the first day, others may take several days to begin movement.
+Some patients can move their arm within the first day, others may take several days to begin movement.

-- One Week After Surgery: physical therapy should begin as soon as the patient is able to participate.
+- 1 week after surgery: physical therapy should begin as soon as the patient can participate.
 Physical therapists will work with patients to ensure that they are doing exercises properly so that they can do them at home.
 Exercising during this time may be difficult and painful, but it is a crucial part of the recovery process.
 Working out the shoulder muscles prevents stiffness and improves strength and mobility.
 Patients should ensure that there is a trusted person in their home to assist with daily tasks.
 The incision must stay dry during this time.

-- Two to Four Weeks After Surgery: patients will begin to observe progress at this time.
+- 2-4 weeks after surgery: patients will begin to observe progress at this time.
 Pain and swelling should be slightly reduced.
 The wound, if closed, can begin to get wet again – it is important to monitor the incision for signs of infection, such as pus, bleeding, and redness.
 Physical therapy continues at this time.

-- One Year After Surgery: with the continued guidance of medical professionals, most patients can return to their life as it was before the operation.
+- 1 year after surgery: with the continued guidance of medical professionals, most patients can return to their life as it was before the operation.